- Prohibited Conduct

 MUSC is committed to maintaining a safe environment that is supportive of its primary educational mission and free from harassment and discrimination.
 As a component of that commitment, MUSC strictly prohibits:

-- Complicity (attempting to engage in the prohibited conduct or aiding someone else in committing the misconduct)
+- Complicity: attempting to engage or aiding someone else in committing Prohibited Conduct

-All MUSC employees who are not designated as Confidential Resources are expected to report actual or suspected discrimination or harassment immediately to University officials, although there are some limited exceptions.
+All MUSC employees who are not designated as Confidential Resources are expected to disclose actual or suspected discrimination or harassment immediately to the Office of the Title IX Coordinator, although there are some limited exceptions.

 Responsible Employees are not required to report information disclosed at public awareness events (e.g., “Take Back the Night,” candlelight vigils, protests, “survivor speak-outs,” or other public forums in which students may disclose prohibited conduct) or during an individual’s participation as a subject in an IRB-approved human subjects research protocol.